petterh/textedit/docs/Chapter-10-Customization-and-Persistence.md

 ## Noticing the Changes

 Clicking the OK button in Figure&nbsp;12 may result in two different messages being broadcast: WM_SETTINGCHANGE and WM_SYSCOLORCHANGE.
-TextEdit has message handlers for these in mainwnd.cpp (as shown in Chapter 9).
+TextEdit has message handlers for these in mainwnd.cpp (as shown in Chapter&nbsp;9).

 The onSysColorChange function just passes the message on to all the child windows.
 They don’t all need it, but all the common controls do, including tool bars and status bars.
 Passing it to everybody is the simplest way of ensuring that those that need it get it.